Skip to main content

 • a toolbox for municipal NbS implementation,

-• communication materials to raise public awareness.
+• communication materials to raise public awareness and inspire local action.

 Together, these resources aim to empower local authorities to make cities and communities across Germany more resilient, sustainable, and nature-positive.